This post is brought to you by HABA USA and written by guest blogger and board gamer Wesley Jones.

 In fact, our family likes this game so much that we now own most of its spin-offs.
 We now have over 100 animals and we love to put them all together and play a huge mega-stacking game of Animal upon Animal.
 So fun for all age levels. . . perfect family fun!

 HABA doesn’t just make high quality children’s toys and games like Animal upon Animal.
-They have recently entered the Strategy game market with these 3 relatively new games geared for older children and adults: Spookies (for ages 8+) Karuba (for ages 8+) Adventure Land (for ages 10+)Spookies is a press-your-luck game.
-I have not played this one yet but it is on my wish list to own!
-Karuba is a tile laying, puzzle style game.
+They have recently entered the Strategy game market with a game geared for older children and adults: Karuba.
+Karuba is a tile laying, puzzle style game. for ages 8+.
 Very fun!
-I wrote a review and posted it on BoardGameGeek .
-Adventure Land is one of my favorites.
-It is a fantasy, area control game with 3 scenarios that each play very differently.
-I also wrote a review of this game and posted on BoardGameGeek .
+I wrote a review and posted it on BoardGameGeek.

 I hope you will consider or reconsider modern board games as part of your family tradition.
 As a father of 5 children, none of me, my wife and children’s best memories include staring at a screen together (or separately) as a family.
 But many of our best memories are of playing board games together where we laughed our heads off, groaned at our mistakes, good naturedly ribbed each other and competed for the highest score and where we worked and communicated together to win!